NREL/rdtools/docs/sphinx/source/index.rst

 RdTools Overview
 ================

-RdTools is a set of Python tools for analysis of photovoltaic data.
+RdTools is an open-source library to support reproducible technical analysis of PV time series data.
+The library aims to provide best practice analysis routines along with the building blocks for users to tailor their own analyses.
 In particular, PV production data is evaluated over several years to obtain rates of performance degradation and soiling loss.
 RdTools can handle both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
 Best results are obtained with higher frequency data.